Sunday 30 June 2019

 This method was not for everyone.
 Joe Orlando did three early issues of Daredevil (#2-4) and Wally Wood did six (#5-10) and then left.
 Neither of them was there long enough to leave a lasting impression.

-We don’t know how much Wood's alcoholism and health problems contributed to his behavior.
+We don’t know how much Wood's alcoholism and health problems contributed to his behaviour.
 William Gaines, publisher of EC comics and Mad Magazine for whom Wood did his best work, called him 'troubled'.
 According to Russ Jones in Alter Ego #8, Wood left Mad Magazine when they rejected a project he was working on in 1962.
 He was being paid $50 a page but refused any contact with the publisher.
 He went to work at Charlton, inking for $10 a page.

 Stan was excited to have him and announced it on the cover of Daredevil #5.
 With the exception of Daredevil #7, which featured the Sub-Mariner, the pairing of Lee and Wood did not produce great stories.
 Wood did redesign DD's costume and Stan G. told me, in 2010, that he, Stan G., had colored it.
 In issue #10 Wood wrote the first part of a two part story but Stan had to finish it stating, "Well, if you've ever seen a more complicated, mixed-up, madcap mystery yarn than this one, you've got US beat by a mile."
 Wood left after just inking issue #11, (street date: October 1965) having begun T.H.U.N.D.E.R.
 Agents a month earlier.
 John Romita took over Daredevil and circulation went up.